 Applicants are encouraged to be honest because in some cases, candidates intentionally omit or don’t disclose something that they think is severe.
 But, in reality, the department doesn’t look at it as a major disqualifier, but the candidate thinks it is.
 Thus, they end up getting disqualified when, if they had been truthful, it would not have been an automatic disqualifier.
 Being truthful is always key when completing the application and the supplemental application.

-The PELLET-B exam is the most common police entry level exam in California.
+The PELLET-B exam is the most common law enforcement exam exam in California.
 Most police academies and some police departments proctor that exam.
 Applicants do not need to take the PELLET-B from the SJPD.
 As long as applicants show a passing PELLET-B exam of an overall “T-Score” of 50 or greater, SJPD will accept it.
 SJPD will honor those passing results for up to three years.
+See PELLET B test dates.
 Anyone can apply to SJPD at any time without having taken any exams and that includes the written or the physical agility.
 When candidates apply, the tests soon follow, the applicants profile is updated, and they receive an email on what the next step of the process is.
 Some candidates will get ahead of the game and start taking exams, and others will first apply and wait for further instructions.
 It runs about half and half as far as which approach applicants take with the SJPD.

 SJPD hosts the PELLET-B written exam at their police academy once a month.
 The other written exam that is accepted is the National Testing Network Frontline (NTN).
 The NTN is the police entrance level exam that is proctored all over the country and applicants can take the exam remotely.
 The PELLET-B is not available virtually and must be taken in person.
 The PELLET-B can be taken every 30 days, the NTN every 90 days.
 When candidates don’t pass the written exam the first time, they are encouraged to take it again.
 There is no record of how long it took an applicant to pass it.
 All SJPD asks for is a passing test.

+What is the physical agility test?
 The physical agility test is proctored soon after the written exam, and anyone who has passed the written exam is invited to participate in the physical agility test.
 The physical agility exam, also known as the Work Sample Test Battery (WSTB), consists of five items.
-Those five items are the solid fence climb, the chain link fence climb, the body drag, the 99 yard obstacle course, and the 500 yard run.
+The police physical test requirements include the solid fence climb, the chain link fence climb, the body drag, the 99 yard obstacle course, and the 500 yard run.

 Numerous police academies across California proctor the WSTB, but if a candidate is in the testing process with the SJPD, the candidate can take the test from them (SJPD) free of charge.
 Many other academies have a fee for taking the test.
 On the flip side, if a candidate goes to any academy and takes the physical agility, then they can provide those results to whatever agency they’re applying with.
 Conversely, if an applicant takes it with SJPD, SJPD does not share the results with other departments.